-This paper shows evidence of a significant difference in behavior between family and professional CEOs, i.e. family CEOs tend to work fewer hours relative to professional managers.
-The difference between the two types of governance is not entirely accounted for by observable differences in firm, CEO and industry characteristics, and is larger when the opportunity cost of leisure is smaller.
+This paper shows a significant difference in labor supply of between family and professional CEOs: family CEOs tend to work fewer hours.
+This difference between is not entirely accounted for by observable differences in firm, CEO and industry characteristics, and is larger when the opportunity cost of leisure is smaller.
 These patterns are consistent with the predictions of a simple model with heterogeneous preferences for leisure between family and professional CEOs.
 The data also reveals a strong correlation between CEO hours and firm performance.
 While no causal inference can be made, differences in hours worked can account for almost a fifth of the productivity difference between family and professional CEOs.
 The behavioral difference is hence a potential candidate to account for at least some of the performance differential between family and non-family firms documented in the literature (Morck et al. (1998), Villalonga and Amit (2006b), Pérez-González (2006), Bennedsen et al. (2007), Bertrand et al. (2008), Bertrand (2009)).

 The question that follows naturally is: why don't family CEOs delegate to professionals who are willing to work longer hours, so to enjoy both more leisure and higher profits?
 One possibility is that family CEOs are unable to delegate due to costly contract enforcement and the subsequent perceived risk of expropriation on the part of non-family affiliated CEOs (Shleifer and Wolfenzon (2002)).
 As documented in the earlier literature (Burkart et al. (2003), Durnev and Kim (2005), Doidge et al. (2007)), this hypothesis is consistent with observed cross country differences in family controlled firms.
-Consistently with these findings, even in our limited cross country sample, we find that the share of family CEOs is significantly higher in developing countries, where governance is typically more problematic.
+Consistently with these findings, we find that the share of family CEOs is significantly higher in developing countries, where governance is typically more problematic.